 Slowly, she opened her eyes to the pastoral face of her Mentor, Ka’diysh.
-“You suffered another residual psychic attack.”
+“You suffered another residual psychic attack, this time during sleep.”

 “So, I did.”
 Sa’nah responded.
-This time there were two of them, some kind of Man-Beasts but He delivered me just like He promised to.
+There were two of them, some kind of Man-Beasts but He delivered me just like He promised to.
 I can still sense His presence with me!”

 “The Light of Ki’ Shara is faithful to His word, Sa’nah.
 He will ALWAYS perform it!”

-Ka’diysh had that far away look in his eyes as though remembering some past personal promise fulfilled.
+Ka’diysh had that far away look in his eyes as though remembering some past personal promise procured.

 “How long will the attacks continue, Ka’diysh?”
 Sa’nah’s eyes were hopeful.

 “You’ve passed the worst, Princess; I sense his power has weakened.
-The Nameless One can only bully the ignorant and you are anything but.
+The Nameless One can only bully the ignorant and you, my young friend, are anything but.

 Keep meditating on the words of The Scrolls, in them is healing for the spirit and soul.”